LeBron James NBA Preview vs. the Spurs

-LeBron James and the Los Angeles Lakers take on the San Antonio Spurs at 8:00 PM ET on Wednesday.
+LeBron James and his Los Angeles Lakers teammates will take the court versus the San Antonio Spurs on Friday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.